Berlin-Tempelhof-Schöneberg

 Berlin-Tempelhof-Schöneberg is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 80.
 It is located in southern Berlin, comprising the Tempelhof-Schöneberg borough.

 Berlin-Tempelhof-Schöneberg was created for the 2002 federal election.
-Since 2025, it has been represented by Moritz Heuberger of the Alliance 90/The Greens.
+Since 2025, it has been represented by Moritz Heuberger of Alliance 90/The Greens.

 Geography

 Berlin-Tempelhof-Schöneberg is located in southern Berlin.
 As of the 2021 federal election, it is coterminous with the Tempelhof-Schöneberg borough.

 History

 Berlin-Tempelhof-Schöneberg was created in 2002, replacing the abolished constituency of Berlin-Tempelhof and containing parts of the abolished Berlin-Kreuzberg-Schöneberg constituency.
 In the 2002 through 2009 elections, it was constituency 82 in the numbering system.
 In the 2013 through 2021 elections, it was number 81.
 From the 2025 election, it has been number 80.
 Its borders have not changed since its creation.